Illinois VA Loan Information

 The focus of the VA IRRRL is to help existing veterans lower the rate on their current loan.
 Therefore, it is not necessary to prove their income, determine the value of the home, or perform a credit check.
 Even if the home’s current market value is below the loan balance, qualifying veterans can still apply for an IRRRL.

-As previously mentioned, it is not allowed by the VA mortgage guidelines for one eligible borrower to have more than one VA loan at a time.
+As previously mentioned, it is not allowed by the VA loan guidelines for one eligible borrower to have more than one VA loan at a time.
 But, like most rules, there are two small exceptions.
-The VA 2nd-Tier Mortgage can be used in the following circumstances:
+The VA 2nd-tier Mortgage can be used in the following circumstances:

 Relocating to Another Base

 Illinois residents who have experience in the military know that it is common to get transferred around from base to base.
-In a situation in which a person has already used their certificate of eligibility to purchase a home near one base, they may keep that home and rent it out.
-They could then buy another home at the new location using the VA mortgage.
+In a situation in which a person has already used their COE to purchase a home near one base, they may keep that home and rent it out.
+They could then buy another home at the new location using the VA loan.

 It is important to note that qualified veterans are limited to the purchase price of a home by their eligibility certification.
-Since they will have one home using part of the eligibility, you can see where the 2nd home’s price would be limited since the overall eligibility is reduced.
+Since they will have one home using part of their full entitlement, you can see where the 2nd home’s price would be limited since the overall eligibility is reduced.

 In this situation, it is best to speak with a mortgage lender and find out the maximum amount to which you can qualify for the 2nd home.